The m3e-skeleton component provides a loading placeholder surface with flexible shape variants

 This section outlines usage examples and configuration guidance for the components in this package.

-Use the m3e-skeleton component to generate loading placeholders for any top-level slotted elements.
+Use the m3e-skeleton component to generate loading placeholders for any top-level slotted

-underlying content.
+layout of the underlying content.

 Use the loaded attribute to reveal loaded content.